-Provide percentages for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in fall 2006, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.
+Provide percentages for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in fall 2006, including students who began studies during summer, international students/nonresident aliens, and students ad

 C9.
 Percent and number of first-time, first-year (freshman) students enrolled in fall 2006 who submitted national standardized (SAT/ACT) test scores.
-Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores.
-Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item.
-Do not convert SAT scores to ACT scores and vice versa.
-The 25th percentile is the score that 25 percent scored at or below; the 75th percentile score is the one that 25 percent scored at or above.
+Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitt

-Percent submitting SAT scores 95% Number submitting SAT scores 554 Percent submitting ACT scores 26% Number submitting ACT scores 155
+Percent submitting SAT scores 90% Number submitting SAT scores 531 Percent submitting ACT scores 35% Number submitting ACT scores 209

--

 25th Percentile 75th Percentile

 SAT Critical Reading 660 750

-SAT Math 650 720
+SAT Math 640 730

-SAT Writing 660 740
+SAT Writing 660 730

 SAT Essay N/A N/A

-ACT Composite 29 31
+ACT Composite 29 32

 ACT Math N/A N/A

 ACT English N/A N/A

 ACT Writing N/A N/A